observIQ/application-helm-charts/README.md

 the latest versions of the packages.
 You can then run `helm search repo observiq` to see the charts.

+### Updating container images

+1. Open PR for changes to container image
+2. Approve and merge PR
+3. Watch main branch CI.
+It will build and push the image.
+The CI output will usually have the image tag.
+4. Open another PR changing the image used by the helm chart.
+Be sure to update the chart version.
+5. Approve and merge
+6. CI will release the helm chart
+7. Update your local helm repo to get the new chart version, which will have your new image.

 ### Applications

 #### Clickhouse